1. Past events

 Futures

-The new ‘Futures’ series run by the Centre for Modern History explores how historical research can illuminate our understanding of the future, prediction, legacies and temporality.
+The new ‘Futures’ series run by City, Modern History explores how historical research can illuminate our understanding of the future, prediction, legacies and temporality.

 A Brief History of Equality